What is a BOM (Bill of Materials)?

 How to Make a Bill of Materials

 So what does a good BOM look like?
 What should be included?
 Remember it’s a list of materials and components plus instructions on what to do with them to make the final product.
-Here’s our list of the main elements that make up most BOMs.
+Here’s our list of the main elements to consider when you create a bills of materials.
 Don’t forget that while the Bill of Materials includes components, ingredients or materials, it doesn’t include the labor required.

 Quantity: Indicates how much of each element will be used in the final product.
 For a single polo shirt, it might state three buttons and one pocket for example.